markmerker/thinkcspy/_sources/GeneralIntro/LPS/OperatorsAndOperands.rst

     In order to solve the problem, try to be systematic.
 Order your tests in a way that will help you understand what's going on.
 For example, set ``a = 7``.
 Then execute the problem for every value of b from 1 to 10.
 Look for a pattern in the results.
 Try again with ``a = 3``.

+:sctnhead:`Problem Solving`

+Two techniques for problem solving we used.

+- When printing data, label it clearly.
+- Be systematic.
+Organize the data to clarify what is happening.

 .. index:: operator, operand, problem solving